How to reset Windows 10 without losing your files

 Open Update & Security in Settings

-On the left side of the window, click or tap the Recovery section.
-On the right side of the Settings window, Windows 10 displays a section called Reset this PC, which tells you that “If your PC isn’t running well, resetting it might help.
-This lets you choose to keep your files or remove them, and then reinstalls Windows”.
-That’s what we’re looking for.
-Click or tap the Get started button.
+Select Recovery in the left sidebar, and on the right side of the window, you’ll see a section called Reset this PC.
+It tells you that “If your PC isn’t running well, resetting it might help.
+This lets you choose to keep your personal files or remove them, and then reinstalls Windows.”
+This is what you’re looking for, so click or tap the Get started button.

 Get started with the reset process in Windows 10